programmist/startlex/README.md

 Change the `"Google Chrome"` potion of the last line to your preferred browser.

 ### Change the Tab and Split Pane Actions
-Actions are located in the `Scripts` section (below `Macros` section) beneath a comment describing the action.
+Actions are located in the `Actions` section (below `Macros` section) beneath a comment describing the action.
 If you'd like to customize the number or order of tabs/panes that are opened you can do by removing or rearranging some sections.
-For instance, if you'd rather not open that second iTerm tab you can remove everything in the **# Run `git branch` in a new tab** section.
+For instance, if you'd rather not open that second **iTerm** tab you can remove everything in the **# Run `git branch` in a new tab** section.

 ### Customize Preferred Terminal Application
-The script assumes iTerm2 is the terminal application.
+The script assumes **iTerm2** is the terminal application.
 Tweaking it to work with another terminal application is possible, but will require:
-- Finding/replacing instances of "`iTerm`" in the script with your terminal application name
+- Finding/replacing instances of `iTerm` in the script with your terminal application name
-- Updating some of the `key code` to the correct code for your application.
-For instance, the `key code` to open a vertical split pane in `iTerm` is `52` with `command down` (AppleScript).
+- Updating some of the `key code`-related AppleScript to use the correct code for your terminal application.
+For instance, the correct AppleScript snippet to open a new vertical split pane in **iTerm** is `key code 2 using command down`.